The Aegean treasure

 Sights

-The historical archive museum of Hydra
+The Historical Archive Museum of Hydra

 Sights

-The port of Hydra
+The Port of Hydra

 Sights

-The church of Agios Konstantinos (St Constantine church)
+The Church of Agios Konstantinos (St. Constantine)

 Gastronomical Experiences